 - We encourage and support employees in developing their individual skills, talents and understanding of their jobs.

 - We support an alcohol and drug free workplace and abide by the hospital policies prohibiting illegal possession, distribution, use or being under influence of illegal drugs, alcohol or other substances.

 - We will familiarize ourselves and comply with the contents of the employee handbook, as well as with the policies and procedures applicable to our employment and responsibilities at Montefiore Nyack Hospital.

-- We do not allow any act of retaliation against employees who in good faith report a valid concern and/or a violation of a law, regulation, policy or the Code of Conduct.
+- We don't allow any act of retaliation against employees who in good faith report a valid concern and/or a violation of a law, regulation, policy or the Code of Conduct.
 In the event of a violation, Human Resources will follow established disciplinary procedures.